soitgoes/echo-dns/README.md

 # Echo DNS Server

 A simple DNS server that converts subdomain dashes to dots for IP addresses.
+DOES not resolve addresses

 ## How it works